fjcaetano/kerbal/README.md

 # Ships & Flights In Progress

-## MünRover
-This ship is a rover landed on the Mün.
-Unfortunately, it's rear propeller broke on the landing, but it's still drivable through RCS.

 ## Icarus
 The Icarus was my first satellite that I managed to put in orbit.
 It's orbiting eliptically at ~ 45º with Pe = 108.976Km and Ap = 604.739Km.